gap-packages/sglppow/README.md

 ## License

-The SglPPow package is licensed under the Artistic License 2.0.
+The SglPPow package is copyright (C) 2014 by Michael Vaughan-Lee and Bettina Eick, and licensed under the terms of the Artistic License 2.0.
 For the exact terms of this license, please refer to the `LICENSE` file provided to you as part of the SglPPow package, or refer to
 <https://opensource.org/licenses/artistic-license-2.0>.